Custom Integrations with Loop

 Returns API

 In some cases, it’s best to pull returns from Loop on a recurring basis.
-This can be done using either of two endpoints in our API, each delivering varying fidelities of returns data during a specified period (date parameters):
+You can do this by using two of our API's endpoints that deliver varying fidelities of returns data during a specified time period (date parameters):

 Example API responses can be found in the documentation above.